-On June 19th, 2015, Governor Baker released the FY16-20 Capital Plan.
+On June 19, 2015, Governor Baker released the FY16-20 Capital Plan.
 The plan included a number of priority projects for the University that are currently underway and the plan confirmed that future year support will be available for the projects.
-These projects include the SMAST/DMF expansion at UMass Dartmouth, the Physical Sciences Building and the Integrative Learning Center at UMass Amherst, the Pulichino/Tong Business Building at UMass Lowell, and the Utility Corridor and Roadway Relocation project at UMass Boston.
+These projects include the School for Marine Science and Technology/Division of Marine Fisheries expansion at UMass Dartmouth, the Physical Sciences Building and the Integrative Learning Center at UMass Amherst, the Pulichino/Tong Business Building at UMass Lowell, and the Utility Corridor and Roadway Relocation project at UMass Boston.
 However, there were several other University priority projects that were not included in the Administration's plan for which much preparation has gone into.
-These projects include repair and renovation of the Lederle Graduate research Center, Machmer Hall, and the Morrill Science Center at UMass Amherst, repair and renovation at Perry, Olsen, and Coburn Halls at UMass Lowell, and New Academic Buildings at UMass Boston and UMass Dartmouth.
-The University is now trying to determine if the State will once again support these projects or if the University will need to find an alternative funding source in order to bring these projects to completion.
+These projects include repair and renovation of the Lederle Graduate Research Center, Machmer Hall, and the Morrill Science Center at UMass Amherst, repair and renovation at Perry, Olsen, and Coburn Halls at UMass Lowell, and New Academic Buildings at UMass Boston and UMass Dartmouth.
+On May 19, 2016, Governor Baker released the FY17-21 Capital Plan which continued to provide funding for the University projects that were included in the FY16 plan.
+However, the University projects that were put on hold in the FY16 plan continue to be on hold in the FY17 plan.
+The University is trying to determine if the Commonwealth will once again support these projects or if the University will need to find an alternative funding source in order to bring these projects to completion.

-In addition to the release of the FY16-20 Capital Plan, the Baker Administration has also launched a multiphased strategic planning effort with multiple work groups including Economic Development, Workforce Development, and Higher Education.
+The Baker Administration has also launched a multi-phased strategic planning effort with multiple work groups including Economic Development, Workforce Development, and Higher Education.
 The Higher Education work group, of which President Meehan is a member, will focus first on Capital Planning and develop a work plan with the help of an outside consultant.
 This group will help inform the Administration's capital budget process by creating a plan that will help in allocating resources wisely and align goals and initiatives across all of higher education to maximize the use of resources and establish coherence.
 Existing data regarding the current condition of campuses and buildings will provide the basis of information from which the group and outside consultant will work, and President Meehan has indicated that deferred maintenance should be a priority of this planning effort.

 Beginning in the late 1990s, the University enhanced its program to address deferred maintenance needs at its campuses.
 As a result, the University has made investments to repair and renovate facilities at its campuses from a combination of University sources, including bonds issued by UMBA, MDFA and direct Commonwealth support.
-Addressing deferred maintenance remains a priority within the University's 2015-2019 capital plan.
+Addressing deferred maintenance remains a priority within the University's 2017-2021 capital plan.
 In 2015, the University hired Sightlines to conduct a Building Portfolio Solutions analysis in order to ensure that deferred maintenance was being consistently reported across all campuses and to develop a strategy for addressing deferred maintenance at the University.
 This analysis, now complete, will be the basis for recommending projects as part of the University capital planning process outlined in the University Trustee policy.